 Using the low-level API from HSSM directly with PyMC¶

-This is a tutorial for advanced users who prefer to use the convenience functions and classes in HSSM to create models and sample in PyMC without using bambi
+This is a tutorial for advanced users who prefer to use the convenience functions and classes in HSSM to create models and sample in PyMC without using bambi.
+We assume that the readers of this tutorial are familiar with the internals of PyMC, pytensor, and/or JAX.

 Colab Instructions¶